Join InterNations

 Israel’s job market is booming and lucrative, particularly in the technology and economy sectors.
 It is known as the Start-up Nation of the world, which is good news for those with entrepreneurial spirits and for those working as self-employed people.
 If you plan on working as a self-employed person in Israel, you will be responsible for paying your own social security contributions.
 This will ensure you are eligible for certain benefits in the system.

 If self-employment and freelancing are not for you and you are instead wondering how to find a job in Israel, the best you can do is start your search online, especially if you have yet to relocate.
 If you are in the country, however, you will want to start building up your network as soon as possible.
-This is a common way of landing a job in the Holy Land as 60% of job postings are never actually posted.
+60% of job postings are never actually posted.
 People are either hired internally or through their contacts and network.

 Connect with like-minded expatriates